Table of Contents

 Choosing a Dog DNA Test

 There are a few dog DNA tests out there, ranging in price from reasonable to expensive.
-This is a case where you DO get what you pay for.
+However, this is a case where you DO get what you pay for.
 So what are the more important considerations when looking for a dog DNA test?

 - Depth: How much information are you looking for?
-Do you want a basic graph of breeds, or do you want all of the bells and whistles?
+For example, do you want a basic graph of breeds, or do you want all of the bells and whistles?

 - Speed of Results: No test is instantaneous, but some ARE faster than others.
-How patient are you willing to be?
+How patient are you?
 Some tests will let you check in on their progress, while others don’t.

-- Accuracy: The more extensive the database the test has to compare your dog’s sample against, the more accurate your result is likely to be.
+- Accuracy: The more extensive the test’s database has to compare your dog’s sample against, the more accurate your result is likely to be.

 The Best Dog DNA Tests